 A. COST OF MEMBERSHIP

-§1.
-Each member shall bear its own costs relating to its membership.
-The Presidency and the members of the Board of Directors are honorary appointments without financial remuneration or reimbursement for expenses of attendance at meetings.
+16.1 The Presidency, the other members of the Board of Directors and the Substitute Directors are honorary appointments without financial remuneration or reimbursement for expenses of attendance at meetings.

 B. BUDGETS AND ACCOUNTS

-§2.
-The financial year begins on 1 July and closes on 30 June of the following year.
+16.2 The financial year begins on 1 July and closes on 30 June of the following calendar year.

-§3.
-Every year, the annual accounts for the past financial year and the budget for the coming year are established by the Board of Directors.
-They are then submitted to the General Meeting at its next meeting for approval.
+16.3 Every year, the annual accounts for the past financial year and the budget for the coming year are established by the Board of Directors.
+They are then submitted to the General Assembly for approval.

-§4.
-The accounts shall be certified by an external auditor residing in the country of the seat of the Association and approved by the General Meeting.
+16.4 The accounts shall be audited by a statutory or company auditor residing in the country of the seat of the Association.

-§5.
-The income of the Association consists of the fees of its members, according to the structure of fees as set down in the enclosed guidelines, and possibly other sources of funding.
+16.5 The income of the Association consists of the fees of its members, according to the structure of fees as set out in the internal rules, and possibly other sources of funding.

-§6.
-The expenses of the Association shall correspond to the budget and accounts approved by the General Meeting.
+16.6 The expenses of the Association shall correspond to the budget and accounts approved by the General Assembly.